Marvel1991/data_analysis_visualization/README.md

 # Wang, Haichao: Statement of my coding and data analyzing expertise

 In order to desmontrate my coding skills, part of my `scripts` duing MSc and MPhil study were uploaded here.
 The function of each script was described as follows.
-Each script __could be opened__ by clicking its file name (blue colored):
+The content of the scripts __could be checked__ by clicking its blue colored file name:

 ---
 ## Buiding scRNA-Seq pipeline software list